10 expenses to keep in mind when buying a home

 Also known as the land transfer tax, the welcome tax is collected by the municipality where your new home is located.
 This one-time payment is made after the sale is closed by the notary.

-Cost: The welcome tax is calculated by price brackets that are added together, based on the purchase price of your property:
+Cost: The welcome tax is calculated by price brackets that are added together, based on the purchase price of your property.

-- 0.5 percent on the first $51,700 of your home purchase price
+- 0.5% on the first $52,800 of your home purchase price

-- 1.5 percent on the amount paid above $258,600
+- 1.5% on any amount above $264,000

 05Property tax adjustment, to contribute to your municipality